Trailing-arm suspension

+A "semi trailing-arm" (or semi trailing-link) is a common form of independent rear suspension on automobiles, particularly those with front wheel drive (where it allows a flatter rear floor pan).

 Leading arms are similar horizontal arms, perpendicular to the axle, but connecting the wheels to the vehicle structure via pivot joints to the rear of them.
 These are typically used on the front axle or wheels, as on the Citroën 2CV and its derivatives, and on the Citroën DS, as well as on the M422 Mighty Mite jeep.

 Types

 Trailing-arm

 Trailing-arm designs in live axle setups often use just two or three links and a Panhard rod to locate the wheel laterally.
 A trailing arm design can also be used in an independent suspension arrangement.
 Each wheel hub is located only by a large, roughly triangular arm that pivots at one point, ahead of the wheel.
 Seen from the side, this arm is roughly parallel to the ground, with the angle changing based on road irregularities.
 A twist-beam rear suspension is very similar except that the arms are connected by a beam, used to locate the wheels and which twists and has an anti-roll effect.

 Some aircraft also use trailing arms in their landing gear, with oleo struts for shock absorption.
 A trailing arm landing gear results in smoother landings and a better ride when taxiing compared to other types of landing gear.